jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Your authorization server is ready and can begin issuing access tokens.
 To test the process you need an OAuth2 consumer; if you are familiar enough with OAuth2, you can use curl, requests, or anything that speaks http.

-For this tutorial, we suggest using Postman, where we will be following `this guide https://columbia-it-django-jsonapi-training.readthedocs.io/en/latest/using_oauth2/#get-an-oauth-20-token`.
+For this tutorial, we suggest using Postman.

 Set the fields as follows for this tutorial: